 How much should I contribute to my RRSP this year?

 There’s no magic number.
 Most people aim to contribute enough so that when they retire, they can maintain a similar lifestyle to what they currently enjoy.
 Although there’s considerable debate about the exact percentage, most experts suggest you’ll need 50 to 70 per cent of your current income per year while in retirement.

-The maximum you can contribute to your RRSP each year is 18 per cent of your income up to a certain limit (the ceiling for 2017 is $26,010).
+The maximum you can contribute to your RRSP each year is 18 per cent of your income up to a certain limit (the ceiling for 2018 is $26,230).
 If you’re managing anything close to that, you’re in great shape.
-Realistically though, contributing 10 to 12 per cent of your pre-tax income each year is a reasonable target, especially if you’re carrying stacks of debt.
+Realistically though, contributing 10 to 12 per cent of your pre-tax income each year is a reasonable target, especially if you’re carrying debt.